-A scientific hypothesis advances into a theory when it makes predictions of future events based upon its own internal reasoning.
+A scientific hypothesis advances into a theory when it makes successful predictions of future events based upon its own internal reasoning.

 Religious prophecy is often based on some scriptural interpretation that the prophet thinks applies to current events, in the sense of being a marker on the flow of time, which usually is said to indicate a certain future event is axiomatic from that point onward.